Saxhorn: The saxhorn family

 Historically, much confusion exists as to the nomenclature of the various instruments in different languages.

 The following table lists the members of the saxhorn family as described in the orchestration texts of Hector Berlioz and Cecil Forsyth, the J. Howard Foote catalog of 1893, and modern names.
 The modern instrument names continue to exhibit inconsistency, denoted by a "/" between the two names in use.
-In the table "Pitch" means the concert pitch of notational Middle C on each instrument (2nd partial, no valves depressed) in scientific pitch notation.
+Pitch given is the sounding pitch of a written middle C (second partial, no valves depressed), in scientific pitch notation.